 Note that in all 3 panels but particularly in panels 2 and 3, there is a tendency for a strong negative coefficient on, say, average mother's education of peers when the dependent variable is mother's education.
 This results from small sample bias and is similar to the short panel bias that occurs in dynamic fixed effects models.
-To see why, consider the 3rd panel where we control for the 3-year moving average of mother's education is high, your own maternal education will tend to be low (as both your maternal education and that of your peers go into forming the moving average).
+To see why, consider the 3rd panel where we control for the 3-year moving average of mother's education in the school.
+If conditional on this, your peer average maternal education is high, your own maternal education will tend to be low (as both your maternal education and that of your peers go into forming the moving average).
 The 4th panel attempts to correct for this bias by forming the school means and the moving averages leaving out observation i.
 For the most part, the large negative relationships disappear in the 4th panel.